See this related AmmoLand Daily Deal on how you can pick up the Caldwell LED Sled for just $104.99.

 USA -(Ammoland.com)- When the original Caldwell Lead Sled DFT rifle rest was tested by Chuck Hawks and the Guns and Shooting Online staff in 2007, it was not a replacement for the original Lead Sled.
 It was marketed as a more advanced system for dedicated shooters.

-For those not familiar with the two designs, the DFT (Dual Frame Technology) had two steel upper frame tubes placed side by side, rather than the single tube of the original Lead Sled.
-The dual tubes permit the use of falling block and lever guns without canting or tilting the rifle.
-With the twin tubes, the DFT was more stable and less flexible than the original Lead Sled.
+For those unfamiliar with the two designs, the DFT (Dual Frame Technology) had two steel upper frame tubes placed side by side, rather than the single tube of the original Lead Sled.
+The dual tubes permit using falling block and lever guns without canting or tilting the rifle.
+The twin tubes made the DFT more stable and less flexible than the original Lead Sled.

 To quote from Chuck’s original article:

 “For habitual range rats, like us, who are continually testing new rifles and ammunition, the new Lead Sled DFT is worth the extra cost.
 If you limit your range time to rifles with less than 15 ft. lbs. of recoil energy, you can probably get by without a Caldwell Lead Sled.
 For everyone else, one of the Lead Sled rifle rests is definitely the way to go for testing rifles and loads from a shooting bench.
 It also works great for patterning shotguns, especially when shooting hard kicking magnum shells and slugs.”